myying/parallel_python_tutorial/README.md

 `mpi4py` is a wrapper to the classic MPI library to allow truly distributed-memory parallelism in high performance computer cluster to scale to even larger amount of CPU cores.
 Speed-up can be achieved by partitioning the task list by `distribute_tasks`, and each processor runs a subset of the tasks.
 See the example in `demo_mpi.py` using `parallel_with_distribute_tasks()`.
 The `mpi4py.futures.MPICommExecutor` also provide a high-level module to spawn the tasks to all the available processors in the communicator.
 `mpi4py.MPI` also allows you to perform interprocess communication, such as `comm.send`, `comm.recv`, `comm.allreduce`, `comm.gather`, etc.

+### Be aware of deadlocks!

+Sometimes multiple processes or threads may end up trying to write to the same netCDF file, causing corruption.
+To prevent this, usually file I/O library use locks to allow only one access at a time (for example in `netCDF.Dataset(parallel=True)`).
+But if you don't coordinate carefully, processors can wait for each other to release the lock, a deadlock.
+This can also happen when blocking send/receive operations are not coordinated well.

 ### Other ways to speed up python code